 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add features to pages and posts using shortcodes.
+You can add social features to posts and pages using shortcodes.

 Syndicate Your Content Across Multiple Channels

-Social Media – Great For Market Research
+Social Media – Great For Researching Your Market

-Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.
+Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify your social accounts.

-Building and strengthening your business reputation and brand, showcasing your talent, or establishing your expertise online requires commitment and a robust social marketing strategy.
+Building and strengthening your business reputation and brand, showcasing your talent, or establishing your expertise online requires commitment and a social marketing strategy.

 Study Influencers In Your Niche

-Explore Networking Opportunities And Joint Ventures, Find Affiliates, Recruit Talented Staff, etc.
+Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-What About “Going Viral”?
+What About “Going Viral” Online?

 (Social Media Monitoring – Useful For All Businesses, Big And Small)